-Note: The following board-level committees also exist: Retirement & Pension Committee, Personnel & Compensation Committee, and Nomination Committee
+Note: The following board-level committees also exist: Retirement & Pension Committee and Personnel & Compensation Committee with Capital Market Services license application still pending approval by the Monetary Authority of Singapore through continuous growth and value-adding to the investments we manage.

 ^{} Incorporated on Jun.
-20, 2023 with the Accounting and Corporate Regulatory Authority of Singapore; with Capital Market Services license application still pending approval by the Monetary Authority of Singapore
+20, 2023 with the Accounting and Corporate Regulatory Authority of Singapore;